How to Renew Car Registration in North Carolina

-How to Apply for an Auto Registration Renewal in North Carolina
+Applying for an Auto Registration Renewal in North Carolina

 Once you pass the vehicle inspection and meet any other requirements for the renewal, you can start the renewal process online, in person or by mail.
 Learn more about each of these application methods in the sections below.

 Note: If your registration has been lost and is not expiring soon, you may be able to order a car registration replacement instead.

 To renew registration online in NC, you must be able to provide your vehicle’s license plate number and the last five digits of its title number.
 To locate this information, refer to your vehicle’s current registration card or your most recent NCDMV renewal notice.